GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Stakeholder Identification Viewpoint of the operational domain strives to identify Stakeholders, whose needs shall be considered during the operation of the intended solution and the execution of the operational processes to support the identified operational capabilities.
+The Stakeholder Identification Viewpoint of the operational domain strives to identify Stakeholders, who's concerns shall be considered, and adequatley adressed by the intended solution.
+Relations

-A Stakeholder identification is distinguishing which parties are classified as Stakeholders in a project, either because they can influence the project or because they are directly affected by the result.
-A Stakeholder analysis is a process of analyzing individuals, teams, or organizations throughout the project life cycle, grouping them according to their levels of participation, interest, and influence in the project, and determining how best to involve and communicate with each of these Stakeholder groups throughout.
-During the realization of the Intended Solution additional Stakeholders shall be identified having additional needs and requirements, e.g., regarding production of system elements or certain technologies.
+Representation:

-A block definition diagram (BDD) depicting the identified, analysed, and classified Stakeholders and their relations to the Intended Solution.
+A block definition diagram (BDD) depicting the identified, analysed, and classified Stakeholders, their interrelaions and their relations to the Intended Solution.
+Relations to represented Operational Performers shall also be shown.

 ## SAF_O3_OPRO